 A queen whose scandalous marriage and public defiance turned her into a symbol of resistance against the British monarchy.

-Born in Brunswick, Germany, Caroline Amelia Elizabeth arrived in Britain in 1795 for a marriage arranged to settle royal debts.
+Caroline of Brunswick became Queen of the United Kingdom and Hanover for only a year, from 1820 to 1821.
+Born in Brunswick, Germany, in 1768, she arrived in Britain in 1795 for a marriage arranged to settle royal debts.
 Her union with the Prince of Wales, the future George IV, was disastrous from the start; he found her uncouth, and she found him already secretly and illegally married.
 After the birth of their daughter, Princess Charlotte, they separated permanently.
 Caroline spent years traveling Europe, her behavior fueling gossip that the Crown would later weaponize.
 When George became king in 1820, he attempted to divorce her via a sensational public trial for adultery, an act that backfired spectacularly.
 The public, already despising the king, rallied around Caroline as a wronged woman.
-Her bold attempt to force her way into Westminster Abbey for George's coronation in 1821 was the ultimate act of defiance.
-Her sudden death weeks later, likely from an intestinal obstruction, sparked mourning and riots, cementing her legacy not as a conventional queen, but as a populist figure who exposed the Crown's vulnerabilities.
+She attempted to force her way into Westminster Abbey for George's coronation in 1821, the ultimate act of defiance.
+Her sudden death weeks later, likely from an intestinal obstruction, sparked mourning and riots.
+Caroline exposed the Crown's vulnerabilities, remembered not as a conventional queen but as a populist figure.

 The biggest hits of 1768